 | NDQ | Betashares Nasdaq 100 ETF | 0.48% p.a. | US shares |

 MER is not the only cost of owning an ETF.
 The indirect cost ratio (ICR), bid-ask spread, brokerage, and tax treatment also affect the true cost of ownership.
-This table is general information only and does not constitute a recommendation to purchase any ETF listed.
 Past performance is not a reliable indicator of future returns.

 What does the MER actually measure?